12. THE WORLD'S SOLE SUPERPOWER

 was courted, first by the Democrats and then the Republicans (the latter

-fitting better his conservative political instincts), and in 1966, he was able
+fitting better his conservative political instincts).

 Two years later (1968) he came close to being named as Nixon's